Harry Giles III: Portland Trail Blazers (2020–2021)

 On November 22, 2020, Giles signed with the Portland Trail Blazers.
 On April 4, 2021, he scored 12 points and 2 rebounds in a 133–85 win over the Oklahoma City Thunder.

 Agua Caliente Clippers (2021–2022)

 On September 27, 2021, Giles signed with the Los Angeles Clippers.
-However, he was waived on October 16, 2021.
+However, he was waived on October 16.
 On October 27, Giles signed with the Agua Caliente Clippers as an affiliate player.
-On January 23, 2022, he was waived by Agua Caliente after suffering a season-ending injury.
+On January 23, 2022, he was waived by Agua Caliente after suffering a season-ending knee injury.

+Brooklyn Nets (2023–2024)

+On August 8, 2023, the Golden State Warriors held a free agent workout with Giles.
+On September 6, he signed with the Brooklyn Nets, but was waived on February 8, 2024.

+Los Angeles / South Bay Lakers (2024)

+On March 2, 2024, Giles signed a two-way contract with the Los Angeles Lakers.

+On September 28, 2024, Giles signed with the Charlotte Hornets, but was later waived on October 18.

+Shanxi Loongs (2024–2025)

+On November 13, 2024, Giles signed with the Shanxi Loongs of the Chinese Basketball Association.

+Jiangsu Dragons (2025–present)

+On October 9, 2025, Giles signed with the Jiangsu Dragons of the Chinese Basketball Association.

 National team career

 Giles competed for Team USA at the 2015 FIBA Under-19 World Cup in Greece.
 During the tournament, he finished third in points per 40 minutes, with an average of 26.4, second in offensive rebounding percentage, at 17.1%, and first in defensive rebounding percentage, at 28.7%.
 He was named to the All-Tournament Team.